go-bindata/go-bindata/CONTRIBUTING.md

   > the rest of the API.
 This addresses issue #32

   Do not pile a lot of unrelated changes into a single commit.
-  Pick and chose only those changes for a single commit, which are directly related.
+  Pick and choose only those changes for a single commit, which are directly related.
 We would much rather see a hundred commits saying nothing but `"Runs go fmt"` in between any real fixes than have these style changes embedded in those real fixes.